ahusc/resparfunc-relprim/README.md

 ```python
 sage: load("resparfunc-relprim-algo1.sage")
 ```
-The two versions of the algoritm cannot be used in the same sage session.
+The two versions of the algorithm cannot be used in the same sage session.

 For the function to calculate Fourier-Dedekind sums, type